silviocacace/TestCompass/AAMC/README.md

 # AAMC – AI-Assisted Model Creation

 AAMC (AI-Assisted Model Creation) is an AI-supported capability within the TestCompass eMBT workflow.
-It helps teams create a first, semantically consistent model draft based on requirements, user stories, or scenarios.
+It helps teams create a first, semantically consistent model draft based on plain language, like for e.g. requirements, user stories, or scenarios.
 AAMC accelerates early modelling while keeping the tester fully in control.

 ---

 ## Purpose

-AAMC is designed to support early Model-Based Testing (eMBT) by helping teams:
+AAMC is designed to support early Model Based Testing (eMBT) by helping teams:

 - make behaviour explicit early
 - avoid assumptions
 - uncover risks sooner
 - build shared understanding before development begins
 - create a structured starting point for deeper modelling and test design

+AAMC accelerates the start of the modelling process by generating a high‑quality first draft.
+This allows testers to begin working in TestCompass sooner and focus their time on what matters most: critical thinking, refinement and deeper exploration of system behaviour.

-AAMC does **not** replace modelling expertise.
+AAMC does not replace modelling expertise.
-It provides a high‑quality draft that the tester reviews, corrects, and refines.
+It provides an initial model that the tester reviews, corrects, and evolves into a mature Test Model.

 ---

 ## How AAMC Works

+AAMC can process a wide range of inputs.
-AAMC takes natural-language input such as:
+It accepts natural‑language descriptions such as:

 - requirements
 - user stories
 - acceptance criteria
 - scenarios
 - domain descriptions

-…and produces:
+AAMC can also interpret structured inputs, including:

+- BPMN 2.0 XML
+- JSON representations of workflows or state transitions
+- Mermaid diagrams
+- Gherkin scenarios
+- Other machine‑readable formats that describe behaviour

+From these inputs, AAMC produces:

 - an initial model structure
 - nodes and transitions with consistent semantics
 - a clear behavioural flow
 - a model that is immediately testable in TestCompass

 The output is always:

 - explicit
 - traceable
 - reproducible
 - aligned with eMBT principles

 ---